AI as Societal Infrastructure

 2025-08-01

-AI is everywhere now, deciding what we see online, shaping our cities, influencing healthcare, finance, and education.
-Yet most of us have almost no say in how these systems are created or governed.
+AI is everywhere now, deciding what appears online, shaping cities, and influencing healthcare, finance, and education.
+Yet ordinary people still have almost no say in how these systems are created or governed.

 Why This Matters

-Right now, AI is largely in the hands of a few companies and institutions.
-The public is treated as an audience, not as co-authors of the technology that will shape our future.
-This imbalance risks embedding bias, sidelining communities, and eroding trust.
+AI is still largely in the hands of a few companies and institutions.
+The public is treated as an audience, not as a co-author of the technology that will shape everyday life.
+That imbalance risks hardening bias, sidelining communities, and draining public trust.

 If AI is going to be as essential as roads, schools, or public parks, then it must be designed and run with the same spirit of shared ownership and public accountability.